 Dr. Cox is a botanist whose scientific research focuses on the ecology of island plants and the ethnobotany of island peoples.
 Receiving his Ph.D. from Harvard University, he served for many years as professor and dean at Brigham Young University and later became King Carl XVI Gustaf Professor of Environmental Science at the Swedish Agricultural University and the University of Uppsala.
 For seven years he was director of the Congressionally Chartered National Tropical Botanical Garden (NTBG) in Hawaii and Florida, and is currently executive director of the Institute for Ethnomedicine, which is affiliated with the NTBG.
 He is the author of over 150 scientific papers and reviews, and was chosen by TIME Magazine as one of eleven “Heroes of Medicine” for his search for new medicines from plants.
 In 1997 he received the Goldman Environmental Prize for the conservation efforts described in his book Nafanua: Saving the Samoan Rainforest (New York: W.H.
 Freeman), which has been translated into German, Japanese, and Samoan.
 He speaks a variety of island languages and is internationally renowned for his advocacy of indigenous peoples.

 A professor of physiology at UCLA since 1966, Dr. Diamond is the Pulitzer Prize-winning author of the widely acclaimed Guns, Germs and Steel, in which he explores the early geographical and environmental forces that, he argues, led to the differing rates of technological development around the world.
 A devoted conservationist, Dr. Diamond created a comprehensive plan, most of which was implemented, for Indonesian New Guinea’s national park system.
 In addition to roughly 20 field expeditions in New Guinea, he has done fieldwork all over the world and is a National Geographic Explorer-in-Residence.
 He received his doctorate from Cambridge and is a MacArthur Fellow.
-He has published more than 200 articles in Discover, Natural History, Nature and Geo magazines, and has written two other books, The Third Chimpanzee and Why Is Sex Fun?
+He has published more than 200 articles in Discover, Natural History, Nature and Geo magazines.
+His other books include The World Until Yesterday, Collapse, The Third Chimpanzee, and Why Is Sex Fun?

 Dr. Earle is a marine scientist, author, and lecturer, as well as a National Geographic Explorer-in-Residence.
 Dubbed “Her Deepness” by the New Yorker and the New York Times, she was named in 1998 as TIME Magazine’s first “Hero for the Planet” in recognition of her pioneering work as an oceanographer.
 She is author of Sea Change: A Message of the Oceans, DIVE!
 My Adventures in the Deep Frontier, and Wild Ocean: America’s Parks Under the Sea, as well as numerous other scientific, technical, and popular publications.
 Dr. Earle holds the world’s record for the deepest solo dive for a woman: 1,000 meters.

-Dr. Jansen is the chair of Integrative Biology at the University of Texas at Austin.
+Dr. Jansen is Director of the Billie L. Turner Plant Resources Center at the University of Texas at Austin.
+Until 2015, he was the chair of the Department of Integrative Biology there.
 He is an authority on the origin and evolution of oceanic island plants.
 This is extremely important, as one third of the endangered plants in the world occur on volcanic islands.
-Dr. Jansen has extensively studied the plant life on the five archipelagos that comprise Macronesia.
+Dr. Jansen has extensively studied the plant life on the archipelagos that comprise Macaronesia.
 This includes the 32 islands of the Azores, Canaries, Cape Verde, Madeira, and the Selvagens.
-Dr. Jansen received his Ph.D. from Ohio State University and received his postdoctoral education at the University of Michigan.
+Dr. Jansen received his Ph.D. from Ohio State University and his postdoctoral education at the University of Michigan.
 His articles have been published in Science Magazine and a wide range of scientific journals.